19balazs86/AzureEventGrid/README.md

 ## Prerequisites

 - To create any kind of Event Grid services, first you need to navigate to your Azure Subscription / Settings / Resource providers to [register the Microsoft.EventGrid provider](https://learn.microsoft.com/en-us/azure/event-grid/custom-event-quickstart-portal#register-the-event-grid-resource-provider)
-- On Azure Portal navigate to "Event Grid Namespaces" using the search resources text-box in the middle
+- Navigate to "Event Grid Namespaces" on Azure Portal using the 'search resources' text-box in the middle
 - Create a namespace with default values

 ## Projects in the solution